Have you ever wondered why you don't see great white sharks in an aquarium? It's not the size surely, we keep orcas captive - so why not great whites?

 Another theory suggests that the artificial environment of a glass tank could overwhelm or confuse these sharks' incredibly sharp electroreception.
 This sensory perception enables them to detect subtle moves and changes in the marine environment.
 However, in a tank, it would be easily confused by the huge amount of stimuli, from glass walls to electronic equipment, surround them.

 Things have also moved on from the 1990s.
-The past few years have seen a vast shift of public perception regarding large marine animals in captivity, namely thanks to the highly successfully documentary Blackfish which exposed the practices of SeaWorld and their captive orcas.
+The past few years have seen a vast shift of public perception regarding large marine animals in captivity, namely thanks to the highly successful documentary Blackfish which exposed the practices of SeaWorld and their captive orcas.

 It’s safe to say that a live great white shark exhibition today would not be the crowd-pleaser it would have been in years gone by.